sudo-js/make-me-a-sandwich/README.md

 ## Test Suite

 The `specRunner.html` file in `root` runs each individual module's specs.
-Load it as a file in your browser of choice or, if you have Node.js installed you can `npm install node-static` then `node staticServer.js` which will serve the spec runner at `localhost:5678/specRunner.html`.
+Load it as a file in your browser of choice or, if you have Node.js installed you can `npm install http-server` then execute `http-server` from the project root which will serve the spec runner at `localhost:8080/specRunner.html`.
 This is useful, for me at least, for x-platform testing as I can just point virtual machines at the host.
 Note that individual spec files can be run from here as well, just adjust the path accordingly.
-The `sudo.Base` module for example could be run at `localhost:5678/base/specRunner.html`
+The `sudo.Base` module for example could be run at `localhost:8080/base/specRunner.html`

 ## Node.js Module